viocost/domik/README.md

 -   selector (string) Query selector

-This is alias for native document.querySelectorAll method
+This is an alias for native document.querySelectorAll method

+    util.$$(".another-selector")

-## appendChiledren(parent, children)
+## appendChildren(parent, children)

 -   parent (DOM element)
 -   children (DOM element or array of DOM elements)

-Appends child or all children to a parent
+Appends child or array of children to a parent